 - Red Bull packs a nice, moderate 80 mg dose of caffeine (not too high).
 I don’t want to be uncomfortably energetic.

 Those were the factors that used to be relevant to me, but at the Serbian grocery store, things were different from the States.
-Almost all of the energy drink options used the exact same size can, and had identical liquid volume (250 ml) and caffeine (80 mg).
+Almost all of the energy drink options used the exact same can size, and had identical liquid volume (250 ml) and caffeine (80 mg).
 Maybe these values are standardized in Europe?
 I don’t know.
 But I do know that, given the wildly cheaper prices of the other brands, it made me want to do a taste test.
 So I bought five.
-A sugar free Red Bull for comparison, and four new brands I’d never heard of.
+A sugar-free Red Bull for comparison, and four new brands I’d never heard of.